My Blog List

 The Flight (2)

-At three p.m. the next day I arrive at the airport in the bullet-proof four-wheel-drive monster that my friend’s husband used to chauffeur Madonna just a day earlier.
+At three p.m. the next day, I arrive at the airport in the bullet-proof four-wheel-drive monster that my friend’s husband used to chauffeur Madonna just a day earlier.
 He tells me that Madonna sat in the same seat I was in as he unloads my suitcase and places it on the sidewalk.

 Great, I think to myself.
 My ass touched the same spot that Madonna’s ass did yesterday.
 It must be a good omen.

-When I arrive at the El Al check in line, I see Rita is already there speaking to one of the attendants at the counter.
+When I arrive at the El Al check-in line, I see Rita is already there speaking to one of the attendants at the counter.
 If she sees me, she doesn’t show it.
 I assume that she is asking about a window seat for me.
 I am so glad to see her.
-I want to tell her that I can do it myself, since I am already there, but I don’t want to interrupt.
+I want to tell her that I can do it myself since I am already there, but I don’t want to interrupt.
 She seems deeply involved in the conversation.
-I approach the counter and hand the attendant my passport and ticket and ask her to change my aisle seat to a window one.
+I approach the counter.
+I give the attendant my passport and ticket and ask her to change my aisle seat to a window one.
 While the attendant checks availability, I approach Rita to tell her that I’m changing my seat on my own.
-Before I can say anything, she rummages through her purse, pulls out her wallet and waves it in my face.
-“Freddy gave me a credit card with five thousand dollars and another thousand to upgrade my seat to first class.
-But I don’t want to spend the entire thousand dollars, so I upgraded to business for only four hundred dollars.”
+Before I can say anything, she rummages through her purse, pulls out her wallet, and waves it in my face.

 I seriously don’t know how to respond to this.
-I feel as if I have stepped back in time and into a Seinfeld episode.
+I feel I have stepped back in time and into a Seinfeld episode.
 Are you this oblivious?
 I am dying to ask her.
 You didn’t bother to tell me you were doing this when you saw me at the counter?
 And stupid me thought you were there early to help me.
 I feel beyond stupid.
 I simply can’t believe I am living this moment.
-For weeks she has been telling me we should sit across the aisle from one another, so we can spend 15 hours in the air together, and then she goes and upgrades herself to business class and doesn’t bother to tell me when I am standing next to her for at least 10 minutes and there is no way she hasn’t seen me at the counter.
+For weeks she has been telling me we should sit across the aisle from one another, so we can spend 15 hours in the air together, and she goes and upgrades herself to business class and doesn’t bother to tell me when I am standing next to her for at least 10 minutes and there is no way she hasn’t seen me at the counter.

 I pretend to be happy for her.
 But I know that something profound has changed in my relationship with her.
 I am not sure what it is yet, but I know it is happening.
 As far as I understand friendships.